Technical Standards Requirement

 Ability to meet the school of pharmacy’s technical standards

-The School of Pharmacy intends for its students and graduates to become competent and compassionate pharmacists who are capable of entering residency training (graduate pharmacy education) and/or pharmacy practice and meeting all requirements for pharmacist licensure.
+The School of Pharmacy intends for its students and graduates to become competent and compassionate pharmacists capable of entering pharmacy practice and/or post-graduate training.
+Students must meet the aforementioned technical standards and all requirements for pharmacist licensure.
+Students with approved accommodations may meet standards and requirements using permitted accommodations.

 Equal access to the School of Pharmacy’s educational program

-The University of California does not discriminate against qualified individuals with disabilities who apply for admission to the PharmD degree program or who are enrolled as pharmacy students.
-Otherwise qualified individuals shall not be excluded from admission or participation in the School of Pharmacy’s educational programs and activities solely by reason of their disability or medical condition.
-The School of Pharmacy provides reasonable accommodation in its academic programs to qualified individuals with disabilities.
-A reasonable accommodation is one that does not require substantial program modification or lower academic standards.
-Learning disabilities are included under this policy.
+The University of California San Francisco has a proud history of training pharmacists with disabilities and provides reasonable accommodations for all qualified individuals with disabilities who apply for admission to the PharmD degree program and who are enrolled as pharmacy students.
+Otherwise, qualified individuals shall not be excluded from admission or participation in the School of Pharmacy’s educational programs and activities based solely on their status as a person with a disability.

-The Office of Student and Curricular Affairs will work in conjunction with Student Disability Services in evaluating and responding to all requests.
-If additional documentation is required regarding the nature and extent of a disability, and/or to assist in determining whether the candidate, with or without accommodation, is able to meet these technical standards, it is the responsibility of the student to cooperate with the Office of Student and Curricular Affairs and Student Disability Services in that process.
+The Office of Student Affairs works in conjunction with Student Disability Services in evaluating and responding to all requests.
+It is the responsibility of the student to engage with the Office of Student Affairs and Student Disability Services during the interactive process to review reasonable accommodation requests.